Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-08-29-Django-Webapp.md

 	-   Change icon style to circle
 	-   Display the circle size dependent on earthquake magnitude

 This was tremendously fun and I can see that I have a long way to go.
-I would like to repeat a similar and perhaps simpler project to understand all the steps and how all the components are connected to each other.
+I would like to repeat a similar project to understand all the steps and how all the components are connected to each other.

 If you are curious here is the [github page](https://github.com/natarslan/Simple-Django-App-With-Leaflet-/blob/main/README.md) for this project